-Since the ANPD is not yet operating, and considering the significant amount of data collected and processed in commerce, the main regulators are the National Consumer Protection Secretariat (SENACON) and the Protection and Consumer Protection Foundation (PROCON).
-The National Telecommunications Agency (ANATEL) oversees data protection issues related to telecommunication services.
+Considering the significant amount of data collected and processed in commerce, the National Consumer Protection Secretariat (SENACON) and the Protection and Consumer Protection Foundation (PROCON) must also be considered as regulators when there is personal data involved.
+ANATEL oversees data protection issues related to telecommunications services.
 Public prosecutors may also initiate proceedings to investigate potential infringements in the civil and criminal spheres, in addition to individual claims.
 In such cases, an inquiry is initiated upon the prosecutor's request, and the investigation may be followed by a judicial proceeding.

-It is important to highlight that, once the ANPD is operational, it will have no powers to audit controllers or processors, but will be able to request information through administrative proceedings.
+It is important to highlight that the ANPD cannot audit controllers or processors, but is able to request information through administrative proceedings.